Outcomes after Graduation

 Information on this page is collected, organized, and analyzed by the Office of Institutional Research and Effectiveness.

 The Fashion Institute of Technology (FIT) collects information about its alumni in a variety of ways to understand their pathways following graduation and to provide consumer information as mandated.
-The most recent survey of 2021-2022 graduates was conducted in 2023 (March for AAS graduates and May for BA, BS and BFA graduates).
-The response rate to the survey was 20%.
+The most recent survey of 2022-23 graduates was conducted in January 2024.
+The response rate to the survey was 19%.
+Other data sources include the National Student Clearinghouse, Lightcast, and SUNY.

-72% of the AAS graduates continued their studies at FIT, enrolling in a Bachelor’s program.
-78% of the bachelor’s graduates are employed, with 18% looking for work.
-Over half of the bachelor’s graduates who are working are employed in a job related to their degree program.
-According to data from the National Student Clearinghouse, 4% of bachelor’s graduates were enrolled in further education.
+According to the alumni survey results, 79% of the bachelor’s graduates are working and/or continuing their education, with 16% looking for work.
+Almost two-thirds of the bachelor’s graduates who are working are employed in a job related to their degree program (62%).
+According to National Student Clearinghouse data, 2% are pursuing graduate education in a variety of fields, including law school.

-Of all the FIT alumni survey respondents, 83% would attend again, 69% would choose the same major, and 90% would recommend FIT to others.
+FIT alumni are highly satisfied.
+Of all the FIT alumni survey respondents, 84% would attend again, 73% would choose the same major, and 89% would recommend FIT to others.